-No, you license will never expire.
-You can use the last licensed version forever, and you will always be able to download it again.
+No, your license will never expire.
+You can use your last licensed version forever, and you will always be able to download it again.
 You will simply not receive new updates until you renew your subscription.

 Can we use your free software in a corporate environment?

 Yes, you can.
 Please note however that Kryptelite and Silver Key Free must be used ‘as is’, not as a part of a third party product.